top of page

 German Girl in America Facebook Site:

-• I bought mine on base at Ramstein this past year.
+I have bought mine on base at Ramstein Exchange in previous years.

-• Here in Germany, you can buy them on Amazon.
+Here in Germany, you can buy them on Amazon.
 There are plenty of options.
 I even looked online at the American Amazon and found some decent options as well.
-These costumes are not cheap.
+These costumes are not cheap (unless you can find them secondhand or at a discount store).
 I spent around $100 for my dress, apron, and shirt each time.

 Hello it's Jasper's Facebook Post